 The process of switching from one task to another in a multitasking operating system.
 A context switch involves saving the context of the running task and restoring the previously saved context of the other.
 The piece of code that does this is necessarily processor specific.

 A common peripheral that counts either external events (counter mode) or processor cycles (timer mode).
 Virtually every microcontroller has one or more on-board counter/timers.
 Most operate in a vast number of modes; some have dozens of control registers (Motorola's TPU has more than 50).
+Counter/timer hardware has more uses than can be imagined, including as input devices to count events, as outputs to drive pulse-width modulation devices, and as internal units to create regular interrupts for RTOS context switching.

 A type of semaphore with more than two states.
 A counting semaphore is typically used to track multiple resources of the same type.
 An attempt to take a counting semaphore is blocked only if all of the available resources are in use.